You can make visuals yourself without spending hours waiting for a designer to help.

 Template-based apps to create social media posts

 With template-based graphic editors, you can create media posts, stories, or covers by simple drag and drop.
 And you don’t have to resize images to fit the social media standards.
 These apps have already done it for you.
 And not social media only, they have templates for presentations, blog illustrations, advertising banners, and YouTube thumbnails.

-Like Canva, Mega Creator also offers built-in templates for social media.
-But in this editor you can create your very own illustrations and photos, using pieces of other images.
+Mega Creator also offers built-in templates for social media.
+But in this graphic editor, you can create your very own illustrations and photos, using pieces of other images.
 Add AI-generated photos to make your images truly unique.
 You can also remove background and swap faces in one click using AI-based tools.

 Animation tools for non-professionals

-Renowned video making platform for beginners and non-designers.
-1000+ templates for different occasions from official presentation to St. Patrick’s Day.
+Animaker is a renowned video-making platform for beginners and non-designers.
+1000+ templates for different occasions from official presentations to St. Patrick’s Day.
 100,000,000+ assets in the library.
-Advanced drag-and-drop based character builder on board.
-You can create videos for up to 3 minutes and download up to 5 videos with watermark for free.
-To get rid of the watermark and get the ability to customize your video, choose one of the paid plans starting from $10 per month.
+Advanced drag-and-drop-based character builder on board.
+You can create videos for up to 5 minutes and download up to 5 videos without a watermark for $12.5/mo.

 At first glance, the interface seems overloaded, compared to Animaker.
 The built-in library has about a million assets.
-Besides the standard drag and drop video maker, it offers several advanced features, such as chroma keying, webcam recording, screen recording, subtitling with an automated translation, but it will cost $ 49.92.
+Besides the standard drag-and-drop video maker, Moovly offers several advanced features, such as chroma keying, webcam recording, screen recording, and subtitling with an automated translation, but it will cost $25.

-This tool offers the most professional-looking templates and the most extensive customization options.
-You can customize character outfit and face, add custom fonts and use advanced animation tools.
-This pleasure will cost you almost $200 per month.
-But you still can create videos of up to 3 minutes with watermark for free.
+Powtoon tool offers the most professional-looking templates and the most extensive customization options.
+You can customize character outfits and faces, add custom fonts, and use advanced animation tools.
+This pleasure will cost you almost $117 per month.

 Tools for presentations